 Step 4: The Political Awakening Ritual

-You spend $650M in papers on Super PACs, which are like regular PACs but with capes.
-You explain to politicians that 280M million voters have discovered they enjoy being alive.
+You spend part of the $650M lobbying budget on Super PACs, which are like regular PACs but with capes.
+You explain to politicians that 280M of people million voters have discovered they enjoy being alive.

 Politicians, who are professionally terrified of unemployed people with opinions, suddenly remember they’ve always cared deeply about human health.